-The Java Console also enables you to use VCS Simulator.
+The Java Console also enables you to use VCS Simulator on Windows systems.
 Use this tool to simulate operations and generate new configuration files (main.cf and types.cf) while VCS is offline.
 VCS Simulator enables you to design configurations that imitate real-life scenarios without test clusters or changes to existing configurations.

-See "Administering VCS Simulator" on page 170.
+See "Administering VCS Simulator" on page 173.